nelenkov/wwwjdic/README.md

 ## Features

-* Japanese text-to-speech for dictionary entry/kanji pronunciation, as well as example sentences
+* Japanese text-to-speech for dictionary entries, kanji, and example sentences
 * Text-to-speech for kanji and dictionary entries translation (English/German/French/Spanish)
 * Multi-radical kanji search.
 * Kanji of the day widget, can limit scope by JLPT level